ramonpzg/sagemaker_test/README.md

 1. Go to AWS and sign into your account.
 2. Navigate to SageMaker.
-3. Click on "Notebook > Notebook instances" on the left.
+3. Click on "Notebook > Notebook instances" on the left or on SageMaker Studio.
 4. Click "Create notebook instance" on the right hand corner.
 5. Give it a name where it says "Notebook instance name"
 6. Where it says "Notebook instance type" select an **ml.t2.2xlarge**.